confianceai/Welding-Quality-Detection-Challenge/documentation/index.md

 - **KO**: The welding in the image has defects.
 - **UNKNOWN**: The welding state is UNKNOWN.
 UNKNOWN is used to indicate that the AI-Component is not sure about the predicted class.
 The UNKNOWN output can be less penalizing than a False Negative (meaning a true KO predicted as OK), which has a critical cost but is also penalized if it used in place of KO label.

-This is illustrated by the figure below:

-<div style="text-align: center; padding: 40px;">
-  <img src="process.png" alt="process" width="800px">
-</div>

 Optionally, the AI component could additionally return the probability associated with each possible output state.
 If probabilities are not provided, they will be inferred based on the label by assigning a probability of 1 to the predicted class.

 The component must also produce an **OOD (Out-of-Distribution) score**.
 This score takes a value between 0 and +infinity.
 When the score is greater than or equal to 1, it indicates that the input has been detected as OOD.
 By default, in the absence of an OOD detection module, the OOD score can be set to 0.

+This is illustrated by the figure below:

+<div style="text-align: center; padding: 40px;">
+  <img src="process.png" alt="process" width="800px">
+</div>

+See the [Getting_started](docs/getting_started/readme.md) page to get details about the expected component interface.

 ## Purpose of the Challenge